Office of International Programs

 Travel/Arriving to Australia

-The round-trip airline ticket is included with the program.
-Students fly to Auckland and return on the same group flight.
+Students arrange for their own travel to and from Australia.
 They are welcome to change their travel date on either end, but it will be on their own cost.
 Loyola does not pay for any flight deviations or ticket changes at all.
 If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel at 410-433-9300, or if they are doing so from Melbourne, visit the Air New Zealand ticketing office in Melbourne.

 Students should follow the baggage restrictions set by Air New Zealand.
 Please keep in mind that there are several legs of this trip, but Air New Zealand is the ticketing airline and therefore their rules and restrictions apply.
 While preparing and packing your child, please be checking the airline website periodically to make sure that you are complying with their baggage weight and number of bags restrictions.